 \section{Abstract}

-We present the first results of a pilot X-ray study of 17 rich galaxy clusters at $0.14<z<0.75$ in the Hyper Suprime-Cam Subaru Strategic Program (HSC-SSP) field.
+We present the first results of a pilot X-ray study of 37 rich galaxy clusters at $0.1<z<1.1$ in the Hyper Suprime-Cam Subaru Strategic Program (HSC-SSP) field.
 Diffuse X-ray emissions from these clusters were serendipitously detected in the XMM-Newton fields of view.
-We systematically analyze X-ray images and emission spectra of the hot intracluster gas by using the XMM-Newton archive data.
-The frequency distribution of the offset between the X-ray centroid or peak and the position of the brightest cluster galaxy was derived for the optically-selected cluster sample.
-The fraction of relaxed clusters estimated from the X-ray peak offsets is $30\pm13$\%, which is smaller than that of the X-ray cluster samples such as HIFLUGCS.
+We systematically analyze X-ray images of 37 clusters and emission spectra of a subsample of 17 clusters with high photon statistics by using the XMM-Newton archive data.
+The frequency distribution of the offset between the X-ray centroid or peak and the position of the brightest cluster galaxy was derived for the optical cluster sample.
+The fraction of relaxed clusters estimated from the X-ray peak offsets in 17 clusters is $29\pm11(\pm13)$\%, which is smaller than that of the X-ray cluster samples such as HIFLUGCS.
 Since the optical cluster search is immune to the physical state of X-ray-emitting gas, it is likely to cover a larger range of the cluster morphology.
 We also derived the luminosity-temperature relation and found that the slope is marginally shallower than those of X-ray-selected samples and consistent with the self-similar model prediction of 2.
-Accordingly, our results show that the X-ray properties of the optically-selected clusters are marginally different from those observed in the X-ray samples.
+Accordingly, our results show that the X-ray properties of the optical clusters are marginally different from those observed in the X-ray samples.
 The implication of the results and future prospects are briefly discussed.